ianjonsen/aniMotum/cran-comments.md

 ## Submission
-This update adds new functionality to the package
+This update adds new functionality to the package but all C++ source code remains unchanged from the previous CRAN version (0.6-7)

 ## Test environments
 * local OS X install (10.15.4), R 4.0.2